ldejager/mariadb-galera-cluster/README.md

 The goal of the repository is to make it as easy as possible for anyone to create a MariaDB Galera cluster on the providers below.
 If you would like support for any other provider, feel free to create a pull request.

-Currently, I'm aiming to have the installation support the following list of providers.
+Currently, the installation supports the following list of providers.

 - [x] Digital Ocean
 - [x] GCE